Navigating Office Culture Like a Boss

 SCENARIO 9: WHEN YOU DON’T KNOW SOMETHING

-Likable: You honestly and shamelessly admit to not knowing, allowing someone who does know, a chance at the spotlight by assisting you.
+Likable: You honestly and shamelessly admit to not knowing, allowing someone who does know to assist you and have a chance at the spotlight.

-Door Mat: You shameless admit to not knowing with embarrassment and immense guilt.
-You put yourself down making statements like “I’m such an idiot!”
+Door Mat: You shamelessly admit to not knowing with embarrassment and immense guilt.
+You put yourself down by saying, “I’m such an idiot!”

 Tyrant: You pretend you know.